ShivamGoyal26/WeatherApp/README.md

 ## Getting Started

-Here there, So this is the weather app which i have made again in the flutter.
+Here there, So this is the weather app which i have made again in the flutter. <br>
-Here i tried to made the UI as simple as Possible...
+Here i tried to make the UI as simple as Possible... <br>

 ## Features

-Here you can basically query the weather and temperature of metro cities.
+Here you can basically query the weather and temperature of metro cities. <br>
-This app will show you the weather forecast of 7 Days ahead.
+This app will show you the weather forecast of 7 Days ahead. <br>
-Here you can also get the current location of yourself by taping at the very top-right corner.
+Here you can also get the current location of yourself by taping at the very top-right corner. <br>
+Here you can find the precise information such as <br>
+country, <br>
+country-code, <br>
+postal-code, <br>
+Area,<br>
-Here you can find the precise information such as country, country-code, postal-code, etc about any area, town, city, etc by just entering the coordinates of that!
+etc about any area, town, city, etc by just entering the coordinates of that! <br>
+& THE AWESOME THING ABOUT THAT IT WILL GIVE YOU THE 100 PERCENT CORRECT INFORMATION :) <br>